ISI-MIP/isimip-protocol-3/README.md

 The output files are located in `output`.

-The JavaScript part of the protocol needs to be build using NodeJS and Webpack.
+The JavaScript part of the protocol needs to be build using [NodeJS](https://nodejs.org) and [vite](https://vite.dev/).
 For convenience this can be done by using ([nvm](https://github.com/nvm-sh/nvm) and the Node dependencies are downloaded automatically, this requires `curl`):

 ```bash
 make app